Ultimate Beach Reads 2021: The Hottest Summer Reads

-This book is magic school and a chosen one wrapped up in a murder mystery with a not-so-lovable PI, Ivy Gamble.
+This YA fantasy book is about a magic school and a chosen one wrapped up in a murder mystery with a not-so-lovable PI, Ivy Gamble.

 Ivy has never had magic unlike her twin sister Tabitha.
 When Ivy is hired to investigate a murder at the school where Tabitha teaches, two worlds come together and Ivy must confront her past.
 This book was such a fun read.

 Shadow and Bone (The Shadow and Bone Trilogy #1) by Leigh Bardugo